A reader asks: how do I get promoted before my MBA application?

 Months 3–6: build the sponsor network.

 One person who advocates for you is a promotion case.
-Two people is a safer case.
+Two is safer.
 Three or more is unshakeable.
-In the next three months, invest in one structured 1:1 per month with someone senior outside your direct chain.
+Invest in one structured 1:1 per month with someone senior outside your direct chain.
 A skip-level.
 A leader of an adjacent team.
-A partner you work with cross-functionally.
-The question to ask them:
+The question:

 “I’m working on growing into [next-level scope].
 Is there an area where our teams overlap that I could be contributing more on?”